TejuThangamma/Inventory-Management-System/README.md

 **Overview** :
- it is based on dictionary and json file even i have used conditions and have also created a bill.
+ it is based on dictionary and json file even i have used conditions and have also created a bill.In adding item files i have added new items to the list ,in total there are 30 items with 10 attributes each.In Purchase file there is the code of the bill and sales updates.